Suresh Harilal Soni

-Suresh Harilal Soni is an Indian Social worker who works for welfare and rehabilitation of leprosy patients, intellectually disabled people.
-The Government of India conferred Padma Shri award in 2025 to Soni in recognitions of his Social Works.
+Suresh Harilal Soni (23 November 1944 – 23 April 2026) was an Indian social worker who worked for the welfare and rehabilitation of leprosy patients and intellectually disabled people.
+The Government of India conferred Padma Shri award in 2025 to Soni in recognition of his social works.

-Life
+Background

-Suresh completed Masters of Science with a First Class from M. S. University,Vadodara.
+Soni completed Masters of Science with a First Class from M. S. University, Vadodara.
 He did not want to live his life as a Maths teacher.
 He used to stay with the leprosy affected at Shram Mandir trust for the entire day.
 In the year 1988, to help and give support to the affected, he founded Sahyog trust.

-He is called Sabarkantha no Sahyojak (Co-founder of Sabarkantha District)He is helped by his wife Indira Soni in his works.
-Before marriage he had informed his to be wife about his plans to serve needy through a letter with 17 conditions.
-They have two children Dipak and Parul.
-Now their family serves the including children, son-n-law helps in running institution.
+He was called Sabarkantha no Sahyojak (co-founder of Sabarkantha District).
+Soni was assisted by his wife, Indira Soni, in his work.
+Before marrying he informed her of his plans to serve the needy through a letter with 17 conditions.
+They had two children, Dipak and Parul.

-He always wears Half Pant and Kurta made on Khadi and hardly moves out of Ashram.
+It was noted that he hardly ever left Ashram.

+Soni died on 23 April 2026, at the age of 81.